VMLYR/journey-driven-development/en/04_techniques/09_maturing_the_practice.md

 - prepare the soil -> build trust and establish credibility,
 - plant seeds -> sell the value of proposed evolution, and
 - cultivate the crop -> capitalize on timely opportunities.

 A suggestive approach takes time and patience.
 Additionally, there is a synergistic benefit of the rich soil of trust and credibility being available for sowing other seeds.
 In reality, most attempts to mature a practice will benefit from a combination of both approaches.

-Unit testing is a great scenario to explore.
-Evolving from a team that does not unit test into a team that does requires a shift in practice and values.
+## Application Scenarios

-## Scenario: Evolve practice to include Unit Testing
+### Evolve practice to include Unit Testing

 **Strictly Directive Approach**: Issue an edict: All PR’s without unit tests will be rejected
 - Many developers will feel resentment at being forced into a practice they will argue is not valuable